B-War/Eclipse-Tools/Readme.md

 3. To ensure that the .json holding the ship types is then saved correctly it is recommended that you only run functions from the package outside of the eclipse_tools directory.

 ## To Do
-- Implement ship types to use for constraining number of ships allowed in a fight.
 - Create neutral ship combat stratergy that applies their rules from the game.

 ## Contributing: